Tuesday, August 13, 2019

 Sometimes things are named after what they look like.
 Such as the color orange is named after the fruit, the orange, the name of the fruit which is derived from Sanskrit nāranga "orange tree", and not used as a name for the color until the 1540s.

-Fly on Orange, by Julie O. /chthonickore
+Fly on Orange, pencil and marker drawing by Julie O. /chthonickore

 Sometimes things are named after what they do as well.
 Like the insect, the fly, originally from Proto-Germanic *fleugon "flying insect", literally "the flying (insect)".